-The rich experimental program can only be pursued with a universal and hermetic detector capable of detecting charged and neutral particles with nearly $4\pi$ solid angle coverage and high resolution.
+The rich experimental program can only be pursued with a universal and hermetic detector capable of detecting charged and neutral particles with nearly 4 solid angle coverage and high resolution.
 The basic elements are:

-Hidden-charm physics and the search for exotics require the concurrent detection of lepton pairs as well as good kaon identification and high efficiency for open-charm final states.
-In addition, the detection of low energy photons, either from radiative decays and/or background channels, is extremely important.
-The same, muon detection capability and a highly-segmented low-threshold electromagnetic calorimeter are important for the tagging and precise reconstruction of hidden-charm and the reduction of background.
-Good vertex recognition and particle identification for charged kaons from very low energies up to a few GeV/c is mandatory to reconstruct light hadronic and open charm final states.
+Hidden-charm physics and the search for exotics require the concurrent detection of lepton 106 pairs as well as good kaon identification and high efficiency for open-charm final states.
+In 107 addition, the detection of low energy photons, either from radiative decays and/or back-108 ground channels, is extremely important.
+The same, muon detection capability and a 109 highly-segmented low-threshold electromagnetic calorimeter are important for the tagging 110 and precise reconstruction of hidden-charm and the reduction of background.
+Good vertex 111 recognition and particle identification for charged kaons from very low energies up to a few 112 GeV/c is mandatory to reconstruct light hadronic and open charm final states.
+113

-The detector must withstand a large radiation dosage from hadrons emitted from the spallation process when using nuclear targets.
-The spallation products are dominated by neutrons down to thermal energies.
+The detector must withstand large radiation dosage from hadrons emitted from the spallation process when using nuclear targets.
+Spallation products are dominated by neutrons down to thermal energies.

-The specific demands for experiments with a secondary target require good detection of antihyperons and low momentum $K^+$ in the forward region.
-A compact high resolution solid state tracker for absorption and tracking of low momentum hyperons at large angles is needed.
-The geometry of the secondary target is determined by the short mean life time of the $\Xi^-$ of only 0.164 ns.
-A high resolution and high efficiency Ge-array for $\gamma$ -ray detection is envisaged in order to measure radiative transitions.
+117 The specific demands for experiments with a secondary target require good detection of 118 antihyperons and low momentum K+ in the forward region.
+A compact high resolution 119 solid state tracker for absorption and tracking of low momentum hyperons at large angles is 120 needed.
+The geometry of the secondary target is determined by the short mean life time of 121 the Ξ^- of only 0.164 ns.
+A high resolution and high efficiency Ge-array for γ -ray detection 122 is envisaged in order to measure radiative transitions.